 For aggregated units (i.e., classrooms, schools, and districts), there is reporting at levels below the science discipline level.
-In 2022-2023, reports were provided at the level of Disciplinary Core Ideas (DCI).
+In the current administration, reports were provided at the level of Disciplinary Core Ideas (DCI).
 The method for reporting at levels below the science discipline level is based on the use of residuals.
 The equations are presented for DCIs.